JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 This turns **path explosion** into **a guided search for real threats**.

+👉 Try this cue: “How could this sink be triggered?
+What could reach it?”

 ### **Key strategy**

 1. **List your sinks** — all spots where real-world value or critical control is affected.